 If possible, move your car out of the way of oncoming traffic and turn on your hazards.
 Leave kids buckled in: only adults need to be getting out of the vehicle!
 If you’re sitting in your car waiting, lock the doors and keep windows rolled up.
 Also, avoid using your phone for entertainment.
 You need to keep the battery going as long as possible, just in case you need to make an emergency call.
 Turn on “battery saver mode” and only use it for important calls or for navigational purposes.

 Waiting for a tow in the middle of winter can be miserable, but there are ways to prepare.
-Keep a basket of supplies like coloring books, a flashlight, games, snacks, water bottles, a freshly charged DVD player, and even blankets in your vehicle all winter long just in case you get stranded.
+Keep a basket of supplies like coloring books, a flashlight, games, snacks, water bottles, a freshly charged DVD player, and even blankets in your vehicle during winter just in case you get stranded.
 Hopefully, you won’t have to use any of it, but if you do break down, you’ll be glad you prepared!